oracle/cloudtestdrive/AppDev/cloud-native/livelabs/individual/kubernetes/kubernetes-complete/Kubernetes-complete.md

 <details><summary><b>Self guided student - video introduction</b></summary>

 This video is an introduction to the Kubernetes labs.
-Once you've watched it please press the "Back" button on your browser to return to the labs.
+Depending on your browser settings it may open in this tab / window or open a new one.
+Once you've watched it please return to this page to continue the labs.

 [![Kubernetes labs Introduction Video](https://img.youtube.com/vi/6Kg-zH6h3Is/0.jpg)](https://youtu.be/6Kg-zH6h3Is "Kubernetes labs introduction video")